dthain/distsys-fa21/general.md

 Python 2.7.5
 ```

+When your prompt is clean, you are out of any Conda environment, using the original version of Python on the student machine.
+Now you may use `conda activate` or `conda activate base` to go back to `base` Conda environment.
+Similarly, as long as you have created `distsys`, you may use `conda activate distsys` to go to `distsys` Conda environment directly, which skips `base`.

 ## Focus on Standard Libraries

 The general approach for solving the programming assignments in this class is to